Which customer engagement campaigns were effective?

 This query requires three tables.
 It requires the standard events and users tables, as well as table of intervention events.
 This third table, which could be list of emails, promotions accepted, or unfulfilled deliveries, can often be subsets of an events table.

-- From the report, click the button to the right of Export and then click Clone.
+- From the report, click the button to the right of Export and then click Duplicate.

-- In the box that pops up, select the organization you want to clone the report to.
+- In the box that pops up, select the Workspace you want to duplicate the report to.

 - Modify the common table expression) in lines 4-30 to reference your database tables and relevant columns.
 Note: If you're analyzing Segment SQL database, please read this article.